The Heyday of American Communism: The Depression Decade

 By 1982, the subject had attracted enough academic attention to bring about the formation of an organization, Historians of American Communism, with about one hundred dues-paying members of varying political tendencies.
 Its newsletter indicates that twenty-three dissertations, thirty-five books, and fifty-eight articles have, in one way or another, been devoted to the subject between 1979 and 1984, with an additional eight dissertations in progress.
 Many more appeared before 1979.
 When I worked on the subject, there were perhaps two or three books on American communism worth reading.

 Many of these new historians, as they like to call themselves, derive from political and personal backgrounds in the New Left of the 1960s.
 They were students then and are mainly assistant professors now.
-“During the last decade,” one of them explains, “scholars and former activists have begun to reexplore the history of American communism during the 1930s, 1940s, and 1950s.”
-The New Left influence is often worn as if it were a badge of honor, immediately thrust on the reader to ensure that the right political credential has been established.
+“During the last decade,” one of them explains, “scholars and former activists have begun to reexplore the history of American communism during the 1930s, 1940s, and 1950s.”1 Another describes the reexploration as the work of “a new generation of historians, influenced by the New Left.”2 The New Left influence is often worn as if it were a badge of honor, immediately thrust on the reader to ensure that the right political credential has been established.